AndrewPaulLund/cs205project/README.md

 ### Installing, Running, & Profiling SAMtools

-(Technical description of the software design, code baseline, dependencies, how to use the code, and system and environment needed to reproduce your tests)

 #### Installing the SAMtools analysis suite
 SAMtools is already available on the HMSRC cluster.
-In order to download, install and run  and  local version for us to modify on the HMSRC login node, we performed the following steps:
+In order to download, install, and run  a  local version for us to modify on the HMSRC login node, we performed the following steps:

 ```Bash